NickLiggett/git_homework/thoughts.md

   2. Use proper Subject Line Convention.

 SHOUT OUT TO MY MAN DREW MACNICHOLS FOR HELPING ME FIGURE OUT I NEED TO OPEN ATOM!Í

+These are a few new thoughts that I am making in Atom.